Health Information Technology

 Why a Health Information Technology Degree?

 At CBD College, we recognize that behind every doctor or healthcare administrator is a support staff of highly trained healthcare professionals that perform functions that patients typically might not think of first and foremost.
-These front-of-office positions are a cornerstone of all medical practices, and the Health Information Technology professional is a key member of any healthcare offering.
+These front-of-office positions are a cornerstone of all medical practices, and the Health Information Technology professional is a vital member of any healthcare offering.

 Outside of the coursework, CBD offers one-on-one guidance from our career services department to help you land on your feet in the job market after you graduate, and make the skills you obtain through this program an attractive qualification for future employers in the healthcare industry.